 Gentle Warm-ups To Start The Day, Coffee Noodle 5.

-However, the human body is an amazing piece of apparatus and as we see time and time again, it is more than capable of being adapted to the various tasks demanded of it.
+However, the human body is an amazing piece of apparatus and as we see time and time again, it is more than capable of becoming adapted to the various tasks demanded of it.

 As I have mentioned many times in the past, it is as important to have strength in lifting the fingers away from the keywork, as it is to utilise that strength when pressing down the keys.

 We are very familiar with the concept of closing our hands swiftly, but rarely do we open them in haste, unless we touch something hot or sharp.
-In which case, this process is more of an ‘emergency’ or reflex reaction.
+In which case, this process is more of an ‘emergency’ or reflex reaction, making the natural opening action of the fingers weaker.

-Under normal circumstances therefore, it would follow that the opening action is weaker.
-To establish a smooth and fluid finger operation on the flute, we need to encourage this opening movement to become stronger and equal to the closing one.
-We also should remember that these actions are required not just to open and close a hole but also to operate the mechanism on the instrument.
+To establish a smooth and fluid finger operation on the flute, over a period of time, we need to encourage this opening movement to become stronger and as equal to the closing one.

-Coffee Noodle 5 focuses on this and over time, will hopefully create a greater feeling of independence in the fingers, in particular with those decidedly unruly characters in the 4th and 5th fingers of both hands!
+Coffee Noodle 5 focuses on this and over time, will hopefully create a greater feeling of connection and of independence in the fingers, in particular with those decidedly unruly characters in the fourth and fifth fingers of both hands!

 As always, fingers are to be coaxed and never bullied.